lolgg313/HPE/README.md

 ### Adding Scripts Path to PATH (Windows)

-If you encounter a "command not found" error when running `pyengine`, add the following path to your system's PATH:
+If you encounter a "command not found" error when running `hpe`, add the following path to your system's PATH:

 1. Find your Python Scripts path:
    ```